What is a Vishing Attack? [Definition, examples and protection tips]

 Upon identifying that this is a scam, the first actions that must be taken are to report and block the number.
 If the victim has already provided their financial information, it is essential to contact the bank and other institutions as soon as possible to inform them of what happened and request the change of the account number, cancellation of the card and blocking of any future fraudulent activities.

-Vishing calls, smishing and phishing are all types of social engineering attacks with the intent of gaining personally identifiable information that will enable fraudsters to gain access to a user’s account.
+Vishing calls, smashing, and phishing are all types of social engineering attacks with the intent of gaining personally identifiable information that will enable fraudsters to gain access to a user’s account.
 Protecting against account takeover is getting more challenging as fraudsters adopt increasingly sophisticated techniques to trick users into sharing account information.
 Incognia helps companies offering mobile apps to protect against account takeover by silently, in the background, assessing device and location behavior to detect anomalies that indicate high-risk logins that require additional authentication steps.